 Real Estate Investment Groups (REIG) are for people who want to own a rental property but do not want to deal with the hassles of running it.
 REIGs are like small mutual funds that invest in properties for rent.

-Usually, a company buys a row of an apartment complex or condominium areas, allowing investors to purchase one or more by joining the group.
+Usually, a company buys a row of apartment complexes or condominium areas, allowing investors to purchase one or more by joining the group.

 The maintenance and rehab, security, advertising of vacancies, and interviewing new tenants are all included.